padrino/padrino-framework/guides/blog-tutorial.md

 "index" action!

-You can see all the routes that we now have defined using the @padrino rake routes@ command:
+You can see all the routes that we now have defined using the `padrino rake routes` command:

     $ padrino rake routes